Architectural Description:

 Original owner William Blunt.

-Porter Street once called South St. until 1863, and with Woburn St. was part of an ancient road from Haverhill to Boston, laid out in 1709.
+Porter Road once called South Street until 1863, and adjoining with Woburn St. was part of an ancient road from Haverhill to Boston, laid out in 1709.
+Early deeds refer to this road as the Great Road and The Boston Road.

 The Ballard family owned the land, circa 1680's, homestead lot and was purchased by the Blunt family about 1709.
 William Blunt sold to David Blunt in 1724.